Lumasonic/Lumasonic/README.md

 ### Looking Forward

 While this chapter of Cymatic Somatics is ending, our hope for the technology's future remains bright.
 We envision a world where multi-sensory healing tools continue to evolve and reach those who need them most.
-The foundational work we've accomplished—proving that synchronized light, sound, and vibration can create meaningful therapeutic experiences—will hopefully inspire others to carry this vision forward.
+The foundational work we've accomplished—proving that synchronized light, sound, and vibration can create meaningful therapeutic experiences—will hopefully inspire others to carry this vision forward alongside us.

 ### Our Gratitude